Abdullah-AlSawalmeh/reading-notes/README.md

 # Brief introductry about the author:
-Abdullah Al Sawalmeh, He is a software developer and having an MS.c degree in Mechatronics engineering, He is a Co-founder & CEO of Bkum.co and CTO of dalilk.com, he worked as a customer support agent for Ryanair airlines in Hungary.
+**Abdullah Al Sawalmeh**, He is a software developer and having an MS.c degree in Mechatronics engineering, He is a Co-founder & CEO of Bkum.co and CTO of dalilk.com, he worked as a customer support agent for Ryanair airlines in Hungary.

+Here is my GitHub portfolio [page](https://abdullah-alsawalmeh.github.io/reading-notes/README)

 ## reading-notes-repo
 Here you can find my Readings repo, it is mainly for summarizing my learning journey in programming, I hope you could find some useful infos &lt;3

-### Read: 01 - The Coder's Computer.md
+## Read: 01 - The Coder's Computer.md

-#### The Command Line
+### The Command Line

 A command line, or terminal, is a text based interface to the system.
 You are able to enter commands by typing them on the keyboard and feedback will be given to you similarly as text.